bitsurgeon/bitsurgeon.github.io/udacity/ExtendedKalmanFilter.md

 - LIDAR measurements are red circles
 - RADAR measurements are blue circles with an arrow pointing in the direction of the observed angle
 - estimation markers are green triangles
+- ground truth positions are marked with the object

 For details, please follow this [link](https://github.com/bitsurgeon/CarND_ExtendedKalmanFilter).